Behind the camera:

 In August 1997, Joseph Vacanti (now the Director of the Tissue Engineering and Organ Fabrication Laboratory at Massachusetts General Hospital in Boston and a group of scientists published a ground-breaking paper in the journal, Plastic and Reconstructive Surgery.
-In the journal they showed a picture of a mouse with what appeared to be a human ear growing out of its back.
-This surreal image soon spread like wild fire as people emailed it to everyone they knew.
+In the journal, they showed a picture of a mouse with what appeared to be a human ear growing out of its back.
+This surreal image soon spread like wildfire as people emailed it to everyone they knew.

 The picture often emailed without any caption on context didn’t take long to cause protest.
-Animal rights and right wing religious groups were soon up in arms as they assumed that somehow someone had genetically altered a mouse’s DNA to grow ears.
+Animal rights and right-wing religious groups were soon up in arms as they assumed that somehow someone had genetically altered a mouse’s DNA to grow ears.
 In October 11, 1999, the anti-genetics group, Turning Point Project, placed a full-page ad in the New York Times showing the photo of the mouse with the human ear, with a misleading caption that read, “This is an actual photo of a genetically engineered mouse with a human ear on its back”.
-However, this was totally untrue as ear was merely “grafted” on the mouse with no involvement of genetics at all.
-In fact the Pope and Catholic Church who have a strict anti-genetic stance has given its blessing to Vacanti procedure.
+However, this was totally untrue as the ear was merely “grafted” on the mouse with no involvement of genetics at all.
+In fact, the Pope and Catholic Church who have a strict anti-genetic stance have given its blessing to Vacanti procedure.

-In April, 1998 the British media was a buzz over a story that Jade Harris, from Middlesbrough, Britain would be the first girl to use the technology developed to grow the ear on the back of the mouse:
+In April 1998 the British media was abuzz over a story that Jade Harris, from Middlesbrough, Britain would be the first girl to use the technology developed to grow the ear on the back of the mouse:

 Girl may be first to grow artificial ear